canonical-ols/talisker/docs/development.rst

  - sets timeout to 99999, to avoid timeouts when debugging
  - it enables auto reloading on code changes

-Also, for developer convenience, it you manually set Gunicorn's debug level to DEBUG, when in DEVEL mode, Talisker will actually log debug level messages to stderr.
+Also, for developer convenience, if you manually set Gunicorn's debug level to DEBUG, when in DEVEL mode, Talisker will actually log debug level messages to stderr.